 Maryland grants, made easy

 Since its inception, the Maryland Small Grants Program has awarded hundreds of grants totaling more than $12 million.
 All that is required is a simple proposal no longer than five pages.
 In most cases, it takes only 50 days to go from “Our application is enclosed” to “Your check is in the mail.”

 The Maryland Small Grants Program differs from the Foundation’s standard grantmaking process.
 There is no deadline for grant requests within the Maryland Small Grants Program and a Letter of Inquiry (LOI) is not required.

-The initial maximum award available under the Maryland Small Grants Program is $50,000 per year for up to two years or a total maximum grant of $100,000.
-At the conclusion of two years of MSGP funding, the nonprofit grantee may apply for a subsequent grant of up to two additional years of funding.
+- At the conclusion of two years of MSGP funding, the grantee may apply for a subsequent grant of up to two additional years of funding, pending an invitation from Foundation staff (via phone or email) and submittal of all previous requirements.